Wade’s 101: Haiku retrospective 52

 obstruct, deny, fabricate,

-lie, cheat, ridicule. - the effective leader
+lie, cheat, ridicule.

 Reflect, give, honor,